eonica/FastTrack-ERC-4337-Experimental-Bundler-Deployment/README.md

 The following steps assume two machines:

 1. The server where Anvil and Alto will run, and power consumption will be measured using SmartWatts
 2. A client machine (preferably a VM on the server), which will be used as control plane for starting the services on the server and to run the tests.

+This fast track setup assumes a pre-deployment of all needed contracts: EntryPoint, the smart accounts factory contract, an ERC-20 token contract, a set of smart contract accounts (SCAs).
+Also the SCAs are pre-funded with both Ether (for paying transactions' cost) and ERC-20 tokens (for transferring in the effective transaction load).
+This pre-deployment is provided in the state.json file, loaded by Anvil.
+It is recommended to back this up periodically, because running the tests results in persistent changes and increases the file size.

 ## Setup the server contents